-Can you manage anxiety with hypnosis?
+Can you manage social anxiety with hypnosis?
 For most people, that sounds far-fetched or unbelievable.
 Hypnosis, we’ve seen it in movies and on TV.
 It’s can’t possibly provide therapeutic benefits…

 Or can it?

 Stage hypnotists have given this powerful meditative tool a bad rap.
 The truth is: We’ve been using hypnotherapy for hundreds of years in therapy settings.
 In fact, a body of research suggests hypnosis isn’t just a powerful tool for managing social anxiety; in some cases, hypnotherapy can help sufferers beat all forms of anxiety entirely.

 But why is that?
 How does hypnosis work?
 And more importantly, how can people who experience anxiety get started using hypnosis right now?

 Social anxiety, for many sufferers, is the result of automatic thinking.
 We find ourselves in a stressful social situation, and our palms might start to sweat and thoughts begin to race.
 We feel anxious.

 The stressful stimuli – whether a first date, or an office holiday party – sends an electrical charge to the brain.
 And there, subconsciously, the mind jumps into action and tells the body how to react.

 Over time, we’ve taught the subconscious how to respond to these stimuli.
 And we’ve reinforced these ideas over many years.
 The subconscious, thusly, is very skilled at reacting, but unfortunately, this conditioned reaction is problematic, unhealthy and affects quality of life.

 In short, a hypnotherapy plan can help us reduce or eliminate these automatic, subconscious responses, empower us to be more in tune with our emotions, have greater control over our thoughts, and help us release past traumas that bring on stress and anxious thinking.